 From the total submissions, a long list of ten books will be selected in both categories by the judges.
 This will then be reduced to shortlists of three, from which two final winning publications will be chosen.
 Each winning book will receive a £5,000 cash prize.

-The ten longlisted titles in each category, along with a selection of books from our Fellowship in Photography honouree, will be promoted and displayed on the Kraszna-Krausz stand at Photo London 2019.
+The ten longlisted and three shortlisted titles in each category, along with a selection of books from our Fellowship in Photography honouree, will be announced in March and will be displayed on the Kraszna-Krausz stand at Photo London 2019.

 16 – 19 May 2019

 The winners will be revealed at a ceremony hosted at the Royal Society of Arts (RSA) on 16th May 2019.

 The judging panel consists of three internationally recognised experts in their specialist fields.